muses-fm/muses/README.md

 # res(o)nate

 res(o)nate is a community-owned music curation platform that allows artists to distribute new releases to playlist curators without intermediaries.
 Check the [strategy document](doc/strategy.md) for more information.
+Join the [Telegram group](https://t.me/joinchat/DSuYKQSFcCg9Fb00) for development and community updates.

 ## Development